curv3d/curv/README.rst

   by the latest driver version from the GPU vendor.
 Any GPU from 2012 or later will work.
 Some older GPUs may work: check the list of supported hardware for the driver.
-* On Macintosh, you need MacOS 10.7 or later.
+* On Macintosh, I recommend the current release of MacOS, or 1 or 2 releases earlier.
-  If your system supports Metal, Curv is fully supported.
+  More precisely, Curv works on any version of MacOS supported by `Homebrew <https://brew.sh/>`_.
+  (For older systems, you would need to resurrect an older version of Homebrew.
-  On a pre-Metal system (hardware from 2011 or earlier), some Curv programs may not work correctly.
+  Also, on a pre-Metal system (hardware from 2011 or earlier), some Curv programs may not work correctly due to the GPU.)
 * On Windows, you can use `MSYS <https://www.msys2.org/>`_ to build and run a native executable.
   Alternatively, you can use `Windows Subystem for Linux (WSL) <https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux>` for building and running non-natively.
 However, this alternative is vastly inferior to MSYS since WSL has no GPU support so far,